 - Runny nose and watery eyes

 Many people who are going through heroin withdrawal will also experience psychological symptoms, such as irritability, paranoia, depression, and anxiety.

 How Long Does It Take To Detox From Heroin?

 The exact amount of time it will take you to detox from heroin will depend on several different factors, including how long you’ve been using the drug, your tolerance level, your body chemistry, how frequently you used, and the delivery method you used.

 The worst symptoms of heroin withdrawal occur during the first week.
 However, heavy or long-term sufferers of heroin addiction may continue to experience some effects of heroin withdrawal for as long as two years after detox.

 After you stop using heroin, your withdrawal symptoms will begin after approximately six to 12 hours have passed since your last dose.
 Symptoms will continue to become more intense, typically peaking on the second day.
 By the end of one week, most people will notice that their physical symptoms are subsiding.
 However, it’s normal to feel extremely tired at the end of this time period, even if other symptoms are fading.

 Some people may continue to experience unpredictable symptoms in the months that follow.
 This is known as “post-acute withdrawal syndrome.”
 If you have post-acute withdrawal syndrome, you may notice fatigue, anxiety, depression, and irritability.

 How To Stop Using Heroin

-At Vertava Health of Ohio, we offer support and treatment for patients going through heroin withdrawal.
+At The Bluffs, we offer support and treatment for patients going through heroin withdrawal.
 Your care plan will be based on your needs and you’ll meet with both physicians and nurses.
-Contact us today to learn about our detox programs and other addiction treatment options.
+Contact us today at 850.374.5331 to learn about our detox programs and other addiction treatment options.